jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 ***
 ### Paper Presentations

-All workshop papers will be peer-reviewed and included in the ITSC conference proceedings.
+All accepted workshop papers will be peer-reviewed and included in the ITSC conference proceedings.

-All accepted workshop papers will be offered a time slot for an oral presentation.
+All accepted workshop papers will be offered a time slot for oral presentation.
 ***
 ### Poster Session